bivab/pytest-prob/README.rst

 On the top level the following keys are supported.
 All keys are optional.

 - *machine:* B machine to be loaded as context for the tests.
+- *load_timeout*: The number of seconds after which loading the B machine for the test is considered as failed.
 - *flags:* command line flags passed to the ProB cli.
 - *setup:* shell command to run before starting the tests.
 - *teardown:* shell command run after executing the tests.